Toric geometry of path signature varieties

 The classical Veronese variety is defined by quadrics, so it is natural to ask whether $\RR_{d,k,m}$ enjoys the same property.
 Despite holding in many examples (see \cite[Section 4.3]{AFS18} and the computations in \cite{G18}), the conjecture that $\RR_{d,k,m}$ is always defined by quadrics is false.
-In \cite[Proposition 26]{G18} we see that the ideal $\RR_{2,20,14}$ has a cubic generator.
+In \cite[Proposition 28]{G18} we see that the ideal $\RR_{2,20,14}$ has a cubic generator.
 One could still hope to bound the degree of the generators.
 Surprisingly no such bound exists, as we will shortly prove.
 First we need the following lemma from linear algebra.

-\begin{lemma} For every $n\ge 3$, there exist $k_n\in\N$ and an $n\times n$ matrix $M_n$ with positive integer entries satisfying the following properties: \begin{enumerate} \item the sum of the entries of each row and each column of $M_n$ equals $k_n$, \item the only way to decompose the multiset of entries of $M_n$ into $n$-tuples summing to $k_n$ is by rows or by columns, \item each column, as a multiset, is distinct from each row. \end{enumerate} We refer to the matrix $M_n$ as a \emph{rigid $k_n$-square matrix}. \begin{proof} We proceed by induction on $n$.
-If $n=3$, we take $k_3=12$ and
+\begin{lemma} For every $n\ge 3$, there exist $k_n\in\N$ and an $n\times n$ matrix $M_n$ with positive integer entries satisfying the following properties: \begin{enumerate} \item the sum of the entries of each row and each column of $M_n$ equals $k_n$, \item any subset of $n$ entries of $M_n$ that sum up to $k_n$ is either a row or a column; \item All entries of $M_n$ are distinct; in particular, each column, is distinct from each row. \end{enumerate} We refer to the matrix $M_n$ as a \emph{rigid $k_n$-square matrix}. \begin{proof} We proceed by induction on $n$.
+If $n=3$, we take $k_3=31$ and